Close

 Side Effects of Consuming Almond During Pregnancy

 During pregnancy, maintaining a balanced diet is crucial for both the mother’s and baby’s well-being.
-While almonds are a nutritious snack packed with essential nutrients, there are certain considerations expectant mothers should be aware of.
+While almond for pregnant woman is a nutritious snack packed with essential nutrients, there are certain considerations expectant mothers should be aware of.
 Here are some potential side effects when is comes to almonds and pregnancy:

 1. Risk of Allergies

 Almonds are among the common allergenic nuts.
-If you have a history of nut allergies, it’s wise to exercise caution or consult your healthcare provider before including almonds in your diet.
+If you have a history of nut allergies, it’s wise to exercise caution or consult your healthcare provider before including almonds in your diet (9).

 2. Digestive Discomfort

 In some cases, the high fibre content of almonds can lead to digestive issues like bloating or gas.
-It’s advisable to consume them in moderation and ensure they’re well-chewed.
+It’s advisable to consume them in moderation and ensure they’re well-chewed (10).

 3. Potential for Weight Gain